 For existing tenancies, a 4-year phasing-in period was allowed for some of the standards in the Regulations.
 The phasing-in period ended on 31 January 2013 so rental properties must now meet all the standards.

 It is important to note that your landlord's responsibilities (to keep the water pipes, for example, in good repair) do not normally cover you for any damage to your possessions (caused by burst pipes, for example) and the landlord's insurance policy is unlikely to cover your personal belongings.

 Several insurance companies provide contents insurance for private tenants.

 The housing charity Threshold publishes tips for tenants experiencing issues with flooding and burst pipes.

-Since 1 December 2009, the requirement to maintain the rental property in a proper state of structural repair is spelt out in more detail.
-The Regulations require landlords to maintain the property in a sound state, inside and out.
+For each apartment, flat or house being rented as a separate unit, the landlord must ensure that the rental property is in a proper state of structural repair.
+The Regulations require the landlord to maintain the property in a sound state, inside and out.
 They specify that roofs, roofing tiles, slates, windows, floors, ceilings, walls, stairs, doors, skirting boards, fascias, tiles on any floor, ceiling and wall, gutters, down pipes, fittings, furnishings, gardens and common areas must be maintained in good condition and repair.
 They must not be defective due to dampness or otherwise.